rizinorg/cutter/docs/source/user-docs/menus/debug-buttons-toolbar.rst

 Debug Buttons Toolbar
 ==============================

-Continue Until Main
+Continue until Main
 ----------------------------------------
 **Description:** Continue the execution of the program until the Main function is reached.

 **Steps:**  Continue until main

-Continue Until Call
+Continue until Call
 ----------------------------------------
 **Description:** Continue the execution of the program until a function call is reached.

 **Steps:**  Continue until call

-Continue Until Syscall
+Continue until Syscall
 ----------------------------------------
 **Description:** Continue the execution of the program until a Syscall is reached.